 Tamales are a popular Mexican dish made by filling a special corn flour dough with shredded and seasoned beef, pork, chicken, seafood or beans/veggies.
 The filled dough is wrapped in a damp corn husk and steam cooked.

-If you decide to do the "2-day method" like I sometimes do, make your dough and filling on day one.
+The process of making homemade tamales is time-consuming but a real tamale is worth every minute of preparation.
+It's an all-day process, or you can break it up into two days.
+If you decide to do the two-day method, make your dough and filling on day one.
 On day two, first thing, soak your corn husks, then assemble and steam the tamales.

 - 1 1/2 tablespoons onion powder

 - 1 tablespoon cumin

 - 1 1/2 teaspoons salt